-The EU Benchmarks Regulation applies to the administration, contribution and use of benchmarks within the EU.
+The EU Benchmarks Regulation applies to the administration, contribution of data to and use of benchmarks within the EU.
 Financial institutions within the EU are prohibited from using benchmarks unless their administrators are authorised, registered or otherwise recognised in the EU, subject to transitional provisions expiring on 1 January 2022.
-The FCA has stated that it does not intend to support LIBOR after the end of 2021.
+For example, EURIBOR is no longer compliant with the Benchmarks Regulation, and the FCA has stated that it does not intend to support LIBOR after the end of 2021.
 International initiatives are therefore underway to develop alternative benchmarks and backstop arrangements.